 If you’re not in a position to make a down payment you can consider using a lease option.
 This means that you can work with a landlord to buy a property once the lease is up.
 Every month, your rental amount will build equity and this allows the landlord to generate interest on the income.

-Another way that you can make a down payment by using creative financing is to take out a personal loan, with the advantage of this being that you don’t have to use your house as collateral, like some of the other creative financing options.
+Another way that you can make a down payment by using creative financing is to take out a personal loan.
+The main advantage of using a personal loan is that you don’t have to use your house as collateral, like some of the other creative financing strategies.

 What is a creative mortgage?

 There are a few creative mortgage options that have been devised for those who are struggling to enter the real estate market.
 These are innovative and unique, and they offer borrowers different ways to lend money which accommodate people who otherwise wouldn’t be able to get or pay off a mortgage.

 Interest only: This type of mortgage allows borrowers to pay only the interest on their loan for the first 5-7 years.
 However, after that, borrowers will need to catch up on the payments that they haven’t been making and this will make monthly repayments higher.
 This type of mortgage is aimed at people who have unpredictable incomes and those who are saving for college or retirement funds.